nodeschool/amsterdam/presentations/nodejs-interactive/markdown/introduction.md

 Note:
 - to provide all attendees a safe environment
 - some say the short version is: don't be an asshole
+- wouldn't do much justice to what we're trying to achieve
+- educational, social, fun and safe environment
-- but what we like better is:
+- so what we like better is:
-- be nice, friendly and open to eachother
+- try to be nice, friendly and open to eachother
 - this way we can create an even better Node.js community